|

 Early Years

-Yawgoo's ski history likely dates back to the mid 1964, when ski trails were cut on the 295 foot southeast peak of Yorker Hill.
-A University of Rhode Island student named Max de Wardener was part of the construction crew.
+The idea for Yawgoo Valley reportedly dates back to the early 1960s, when Richard Downs was working on his parents' summer camp property and sought to develop a winter business.
+At the suggestion of a neighbor, Downs acquired property on the 295 foot southeast peak of Yorker Hill and, circa mid 1964, commenced cutting ski trails.
+A University of Rhode Island student named Maxwell de Wardener was part of the construction crew.

 Max de Wardener Purchases Yawgoo Valley